wangeditor-team/wangeditor-usage-doc-en/docs/pages/01-get started/05-multiple editor.md

 # multiple editor on one web page

-wangEditor can create multiple editor on one web page
+WangEditor can create multiple editor on one web page

 ```
 <head>